-We make grants to promising projects and individuals through our fund, the EAF Fund.
+We make grants to promising projects and individuals through our fund, the Effective Altruism Foundation Fund (EAF Fund).
 You may donate to this fund or apply for funding yourself.

 Priority areas: decision theory and bargaining, specific AI alignment approaches, fail-safe architectures, macrostrategy research, AI governance, as well as social science research on conflicts and moral circle expansion.

-If you want to learn more about the mission of the fund:
+If you would like to learn more about the fund’s mission:

 - Launching the EAF Fund